 Offering supply diversity to customers on five continents

 Increased seaborne coal demand, primarily from Asia, is creating shifts in traditional supply patterns.
 With the United States holding 30% of the world’s proven coal reserves, U.S. port capacity is expanding to unlock new business overseas.
-In fact, planned U.S. port expansions could support as much as a doubling of coal exports by 2015 from the record level of 2011.

 Arch is expanding international coal sales with dedicated seaborne port capacity on the East, West and Gulf Coasts.